Grandi Stazioni: Stations under management

 In addition to these, the forthcoming Napoli Afragola and Firenze Belfiore stations, which will be part of Italian high-speed rail system, will also be included in this list.

-Grandi Stazioni also operates beyond Italy's national borders: since December 2003, the company has adopted a position in the Czech Republic for the upgrading and management of three major railway stations: Praha hlavní nádraží, Karlovy Vary upper station (horní nádraží) and Mariánské Lázně.
-In 2016 (after 13 years) Grandi Stazioni has failed to deliver the contractual obligation to reconstruct the Praha hlavní nádraží and has lost the lease.
-Grandi Stazioni has decided to sue the Czech Railway Infrastructure Administration for damages without providing the paperwork proving the actual costs spent.
+Grandi Stazioni also operates beyond Italy's national borders: in December 2003, the company adopted a position in the Czech Republic for the upgrading and management of three major railway stations: Praha hlavní nádraží, Karlovy Vary upper station (horní nádraží) and Mariánské Lázně.
+In 2016 (after 13 years) Grandi Stazioni failed to deliver the contractual obligation to reconstruct the Praha hlavní nádraží and subsequently lost the lease.
+Grandi Stazioni decided to sue the Czech Railway Infrastructure Administration for damages without providing the paperwork proving the actual costs spent.

 Shareholders

 Grandi Stazioni SpA is 60% controlled by Ferrovie dello Stato and 40% by Eurostazioni SpA.

 Board of directors

 The following people serve on the board of directors as of December 2013: